Urbanism Next

 Ride Types – Individual vs. Shared

-Typically, TNCs offer two distinct types of ride requests: individual and shared.
-The individual option allows one person or a group travelling together to request a ride from origin to destination, similar to how taxis have generally worked.
-In contrast, the shared ride option allows for multiple unrelated parties with pickup and dropoff locations along a similar route to share a vehicle, usually at a discount from individual rates.
-Both Lyft and Uber have shared ride options integrated into their platforms, but the availability of a shared ride is dependent on the local context and the relative density of origins and destinations in an area.
+Typically, TNCs offer two distinct types of ride requests: private and shared.
+Private rides allow one person or a group traveling together to request a ride from origin to destination, similar to how taxis have generally worked.
+In contrast, the shared ride option allows for multiple unrelated parties with pickup and dropoff locations along a similar route to share a vehicle, usually at a discount from private ride rates.
+Both Lyft and Uber have shared ride options integrated into their platforms, but the availability of a shared ride depends on the local context and the relative density of origins and destinations in an area.
+While shared rides align better to city goals of more efficient vehicle travel, both drivers passengers often chafe at added time and uncertainty that shared rides create.

 Dynamic Pricing